eudlsph/eudlsph4.github.io/index.md

-## Welcome to GitHub Pages
+# THE PECULIAR GALLERY
-By Eugene Gabriel F. de los Santos
+#### By Eugene Gabriel F. de los Santos
-You can use the [editor on GitHub](https://github.com/eudlsph/eudlsph4.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Delve through this website to see how bizzarre the internet can be.
+Made by numerous great creators, these pieces have their own significance and meaning.

 ### Markdown